ZonghaoLi777/githubTrending/README.md

 ## C

+* 【2024-11-10】[Cateners / tiny_computer](https://github.com/Cateners/tiny_computer) - Click-to-run debian 12 xfce on android for Chinese users, with fcitx pinyin input method and some useful packages preinstalled.
+No termux required.
 * 【2024-11-01】[haad / proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
 Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
 * 【2024-10-31】[Spooks4576 / Ghost_ESP](https://github.com/Spooks4576/Ghost_ESP) - Ghost ESP is a ESP32 Firmware that Revolutionizes the way we use ESP32 devices in a Pen Testing aspect
 * 【2024-10-31】[imbushuo / mac-precision-touchpad](https://github.com/imbushuo/mac-precision-touchpad) - Windows Precision Touchpad Driver Implementation for Apple MacBook / Magic Trackpad